Checkmarx/kics/docs/configuration-file.md

-exclude-queries = "exclude queries by providing the query ID" exclude-results = "exclude results by providing a list of similarity IDs of a result" log-file = true minimal = false no-color = false no-progress = false output-formats = "formats in which the result will be exported" output-path = "directory path to store result in output formats" path = "path to file or directory to scan" payload-path = "file path to store source internal representation in JSON format" queries-path = "path to directory with queries (default ./assets/queries) (default './assets/queries')" type = "type of queries to use in the scan" verbose = true
+exclude-queries = "exclude queries by providing the query ID" exclude-results = "exclude results by providing a list of similarity IDs of a result" log-file = true minimal-ui = false no-color = false no-progress = false output-path = "directory path to store reports" path = "path to file or directory to scan" payload-path = "file path to store source internal representation in JSON format" preview-lines = 3 queries-path = "path to directory with queries (default ./assets/queries) (default './assets/queries')" report-formats = "formats in which the results will be exported (json, sarif)" type = "type of queries to use in the scan" verbose = true
 ```